FIVEYOUNGWOO/Newly-Linux-802.11n-CSI-toolkit/README.md

 **Manal Mosharaf (Master's student, Project Member)**
 - Engaged in developing the Student network in the multi-modal AI model and optimizing the neural network.

+**Jungtae Kang (Undergraduate student, Supporter)**
+- Supporting the generation of CSI samples and Camera images.